docker-mailserver/docker-mailserver/docs/content/config/account-management/overview.md

     - A subaddress has a tag delimiter (_default: `+`_), followed by the tag: `<local-part>+<tag>@<domain-part>`
     - The subaddress `user+github@example.com` would deliver mail to the same mailbox as `user@example.com`.
     - Tags are dynamic.
 Anything between the `+` and `@` is understood as the tag, no additional configuration required.
-    - Only the first occurence of the tag delimiter is recognized.
-Any additional occurences become part of the tag value itself.
+    - Only the first occurrence of the tag delimiter is recognized.
+Any additional occurrences become part of the tag value itself.

 ??? tip "When is subaddressing useful?"